JeroenVanB/LAMAS/docs/index.md

 It would be interesting to extend the Q-learning approach mentioned above with tactical guessing.
 A second neural network could be used to make a correct guess and to chose which tactic to apply: greedy or non-greedy.

-### TODO: Explain how the lose graph can be updated so it used Kripke knowledge:

 ### Kipke knowledge in lose-graph

 Currently, FKA is the only agent that uses the lose-graph.
 As mentioned before, the implemented strategies do not use Kripke knowledge, since it would be excessive for the current setup.
 However, the strategies can be extended by applying more rules, which do make use of Kripke knowledge.
 Consider the following example for a losing strategy: